 The vector for Zika is the Aedes aegypti mosquito.
 These mosquitoes are considered to be very aggressive.
 They are daytime biters; their eggs hatch in small water filled containers and areas in urban and suburban areas.
 Over the years it appears that these type of mosquitoes have also become able to survive in drought periods.
 The CDC believes that this adaptability makes them more difficult to control.

 At Mosquito Squad of Wilmington and Mosquito Squad of the Grand Strand, we believe that difficult does not mean impossible.
 As we continue to keep you informed of the changing information, we remind you that the situation in Miami is serious.
 If you must travel there, protect yourself.
-Wear protective clothing and keep your bug spray handy.
+Wear protective clothing and keep your bug repellent handy.
 If you are pregnant… stay home.
 Protect your home and neighborhood as well.
 Remember the 5Ts of mosquito control.
 Making sure that your home environment is not the type of environment that mosquitoes prefer can go a long way!
 And call us.
 Mosquito Squad of Wilmington and Mosquito Squad of the Grand Strand are the number one ranked mosquito control service in this area.
-Our barrier spray will eliminate 85-90% of disease-carrying mosquitoes in your yard allowing you to relax and enjoy it with your friends, your family, and any possible new arrivals!
+Our barrier treatment will eliminate 85-90% of disease-carrying mosquitoes in your yard allowing you to relax and enjoy it with your friends, your family, and any possible new arrivals!
 Call today.